V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 Note: The “/” sign in the word definition separates two definitions of the same word depending on how it is pronounced.

-– ngabi / nkati : middle, interior
+– ngabi / nkati : middle, interior, inner, inside

 – ngabuki : medicine specialist